jchavarri/javierchavarri.com/src/pages/when-two-worlds-collide-using-esy-to-consume-ppxs-from-source-in-bucklescript.md

 So, if ppxs have been working for a long time in OCaml, and BuckleScript exposes a way to take advantage of that feature, where is the issue?

-## Being a BuckleScript ppx author
+## ✍️ Being a BuckleScript ppx author

 BuckleScript publishes regular releases of the compiler itself.
 Pre-built binaries for the most used platforms: macOS, Linux and Windows.

 It also provides a really familiar way —at least for JavaScript developers— to make use of npm to enable the publication of source code for libraries or bindings packages.
 They can be written in Reason or OCaml syntax, and then they get compiled with the rest of the application that they are part of.
-The decision of using npm was very successful, and BuckleScript application developers have access today to an increasing ecosystem of packages, published by hundreds of authors ([more than 800 results](https://www.npmjs.com/search?q=bucklescript) for the word `bucklescript` in npm).
+BuckleScript application developers have access today to an increasing ecosystem of packages, published by hundreds of authors: [more than 800 results in npm are returned for the word `bucklescript`](https://www.npmjs.com/search?q=bucklescript).

-However, as of today, the BuckleScript compiler does not support any kind of system to build and link _native_ libraries at compile time, like it does with BuckleScript-written packages.
-But who, you might ask, would want to write and use native libraries for a compiler that did abstract away the underlying OSs and platforms, by using as target an interpreted language like JavaScript?
-Ok, maybe not _many_ people, but definitely some!
-One of the largest group in this category are ppx authors and their users.
+However, as of today, the BuckleScript compiler does not support any kind of system to build and link native libraries at compile time, like it does with BuckleScript-written packages.
+But who, you might ask, would want to write and use native libraries for a compiler that targets Javscript, which is platform independent?
+People who make and use ppxs, that's who!
+A ppx _has to be native code_ because the AST that the compiler passes to it is in a binary format, and the libraries to work with them use native functions.
+An even if it was possible, running ppxs in something else than native would produce a huge drop in compilation performance.

 The absence of a build story for native libraries in BuckleScript poses some challenges for ppx authors.
 If they want to publish a ppx rewriter, they have to start asking the same questions that BuckleScript itself has to solve for the compiler releases: